What is data migration?

 An application migration involves moving data to a new computing environment.
 This type of data migration is an example of a data migration that combines several others.
 Migrating an application may require both database migrations and storage migrations.
 The database that the application uses will need to be relocated—sometimes even modified in format to fit a new data model via data conversion—along with the files and directory structure the application requires to install and run.

-Organizations may carry out an application migration when there is a change in the software the organization uses to perform a business function, the vendor that provides the software, or the platform where the software resides.
+Organisations may carry out an application migration when there is a change in the software the organisation uses to perform a business function, the vendor that provides the software, or the platform where the software resides.

-Much like two other types of data migration—storage migration and application migration—this type of data migration involves moving data or applications.
-The key aspect is that cloud data migration refers specifically to transferring data or applications from a private, on-premises datacenter to the cloud or from one cloud environment to another.
+Much like two other types of data migration – storage migration and application migration, this type of data migration involves moving data or applications.
+The key aspect is that cloud data migration refers specifically to transferring data or applications from a private, on-premises datacentre to the cloud or from one cloud environment to another.
 The extent of the migration will vary.
 A cloud migration may involve moving all data, applications, and services to the cloud, or it may entail moving just a select few to meet a strategic purpose or business need.

-Migrating to the cloud enables organizations to scale with fewer limitations, provision resources more readily, upgrade with less fiction, spend more effectively, and innovate more rapidly.
-With their data and applications residing in the cloud, those organizations are no longer required to maintain the machines and infrastructure that were storing those assets on-premises.
+Migrating to the cloud enables organisations to scale with fewer limitations, provision resources more readily, upgrade with less fiction, spend more effectively, and innovate more rapidly.
+With their data and applications residing in the cloud, those organisations are no longer required to maintain the machines and infrastructure that were storing those assets on-premises.

 Business process migration

 This data migration type refers to moving data and applications in order to better manage or operate the business itself.
-In a business process migration, the organization may transfer any kind of data—including databases and applications—that serves products, customer experiences, operations, practices.
+In a business process migration, the organisation may transfer any kind of data—including databases and applications—that serves products, customer experiences, operations, practises.

-Organizations may undertake this type of data migration to optimize or reorganize how the business is run, to better compete in the market, to offer a new product or service, or to complete a merger or acquisition.
+Organisations may undertake this type of data migration to optimise or reorganise how the business is run, to better compete in the market, to offer a new product or service, or to complete a merger or acquisition.